A staff of approximately 150 employees assist the three commissioners and make the commission run.

 - Administrative Law

 The commission conducts many formal case proceedings each year, including general rate increase cases, complaints, tariff investigations, and other investigations.
 Administrative Law Judges in the Administrative Law Division preside over these adjudications with the commissioners or alone.
 In addition to this role, the ALJs serve the commissioners by drafting orders and providing advice in rule making proceedings.
 They also serve in a legal policy role, advising the commissioners on matters of general regulatory policy.
-Administrative Law Division includes the Information Governance Office, Library and Records Center.
+The division includes the following sections: Administrative Law, Records Center, Information Governance, Legal Support, and the Library.

 - Assistant Attorney General